Access Management 7.2.2

 1 The JWT that uniquely identifies the authentication context to AM.

-2 A template to customize the look of the authentication module, if exists.
-For more information, see How do I customize the Login page? in the ForgeRock Knowledge Base.
+2 A template to customize the look of the authentication module, if it exists.
+Learn more in How do I customize the Login page? in the Knowledge Base.

 3 The authentication module stage where the authentication journey is at the moment.